andrewdavidmackenzie/flow/docs/debugging/debugger.md

 * Help: Display this help message

-* Inspect: Run a series of defined 'inspections' to check status of flow

 * List breakpoints: List all breakpoints

 * Print: Print the overall state, or state of process number 'n'

+* Quit: Stop flow execution and exit debugger (same as Exit)

 * Run: Run the flow or if running already then reset the state to initial state

 * Step: Step over the next 'n' jobs (default = 1) then break

-* Quit: Stop flow execution and exit debugger (same as Exit)
+* Validate: Run a series of defined checks to validate the status of flow